Health of Frédéric Chopin: Autopsy and results

 Attempts were made to gain permission to extract a small amount of tissue from Chopin's heart in order to test it for a range of specific conditions.
 Dr. Michael Witt of Warsaw's Institute of Molecular and Cell Biology made such a request in 2008, but permission was denied by the Polish government.
-In 2017, a visual inspection was at last performed on Chopin's alcohol-preserved heart, under the direction of Professor Witt of the Polish Academy of Sciences.
+In April 2014, a visual inspection was at last performed on Chopin's alcohol-preserved heart, under the direction of Professor Witt of the Polish Academy of Sciences.
 The heart remained in alcohol, and the container was not opened, so it could not be touched or sampled.
 Closer inspection suggested that a rare case of pericarditis, caused by complications from chronic tuberculosis, was the likely cause of Chopin's death.

 Other hypotheses

 A number of alternative hypotheses about the cause of Chopin's death flourished over the years.

 The hypothesis that Chopin suffered from cystic fibrosis was first presented by O’Shea in 1987.
+Evidence for this diagnosis is that Chopin suffered concurrently from both respiratory illnesses and gastrointestinal dysfunction.
 Chopin possibly was sexually active from early adulthood, but left no descendants.
-Some authors considered this evidence for infertility, which favoured the cystic fibrosis hypothesis.
+Some authors consider this evidence for infertility, which favours the cystic fibrosis hypothesis.

 A hypothesis of alpha 1-antitrypsin deficiency was proposed by Kuzemko in 1994.

 Mitral stenosis was a possible, if unlikely, cause for the artist's complaints and was discussed by Kubba and Young in 1998.
 The most important argument against this hypothesis is the absence of evidence that Chopin suffered from rheumatic fever in childhood, which is the most common cause of mitral valve stenosis.

 Kubba and Young pointed out a number of other conceivable, if unlikely, diagnoses, besides cystic fibrosis and alpha 1-antitrypsin deficiency: eosinophilic granulomatosis with polyangiitis, allergic bronchopulmonary aspergillosis, hypogammaglobulinemia, idiopathic pulmonary haemosiderosis, lung abscesses, and pulmonary arteriovenous malformations.